sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 # Architecture Topology ⛓️

 The network developed in this work is designed to predict the future trajectories of a vehicle based on a sequence of perspective-view images.
-It comprises two primary components: a Convolutional Neural Network (CNN) and a Long-Short Term Memory Network (LSTM).
+It comprises two primary components: a Convolutional Neural Network (CNN) and a Long-Short Term Memory Network (LSTM

+The following diagram illustrates a suggested topology for a CNN architecture designed to estimate trajectories from image sequences.
+It highlights the progression of information flow across convolutional and fully connected layers.

 <img src="https://github.com/sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/assets/70905483/ddc90a5f-320e-4cef-a1f0-7ceacd8cea03" width="850">